WMProject1217/wmcomlib.js2/README.md

 # wmcomlib.js2
 wmcomlib.js JavaScript Function Library v2

-Most of the librarys in it are moduled, requesting a byd method to make it work
+Most of the librarys in it are moduled, requesting a byd method to make it work.

+If you have not using WMWebAppBootLoader, just add `<script src="/lib/wmcomlib.js2/_init_.js"></script>` before you trying to import via _genesis_.lib.base .